shiro-z117/TCSS460-Group7-FrontEnd-v2/README.md

 - Created single page movie and show detail pages (/dashboard/movies/[id]) and (/dashboard/shows/[id])
 - Implemented the delete UI button with confirmation messages
 - Reorganised and structured code to follow the template patterns (views and page.tsx separation)
-- Added placeholder cast section for future API integration
+- Added cast section and ratings for UI
-- Fixed/remade credentials api
+- Fixed/remade credentials api in Supabase

 ### Bao